johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ---
 layout: post
-title: "Using Custom Data with ChatGPT from Scratch"
+title: "Using Custom Data with ChatGPT from Scratch in Python"
 category: blog
-tags: ai chatGPT vector datanbase vectors embeddings custom data NLP natural language processing similarity search openai
+tags: ai chatGPT vector datanbase vectors embeddings custom data NLP natural language processing similarity search openai python FAISS
 ---

 AI and ChatGPT have taken the world by storm.
 Being able to interact with intelligent chatbots unlocks a world of possibilities.